-Before the course unit the learner is expected to be able to: It doesn't apply.
+Before the course unit the learner is expected to be able to: Not applicable.

 Course contents

 Language vs. communication vs. expression.
 Language vs. idiom vs. speech vs. voice.
 Language as a genetic faculty biologically founded.
 Language architecture: sensory-motor, conceptual and computational systems; phonological, semantic and syntactic structures.
 Language and cognition.
 Language as a socialization factor.
 Pragmatics: from the linguistic competence to the discursive competence.
 Theories of information - Theories of communication: historical perspective.
 Mass communication.